decoupca/msteams_webhooks/README.md

 This package aims to provide a consistent, stable Python API for all cards and elements supported by the Teams webhook API.

-## Limitations

-### Mentions

-#### Whole Channel

-There is currently no way to notify/mention the whole channel using webhooks.
-This feature is only available to [Bots](https://learn.microsoft.com/en-us/microsoftteams/platform/bots/what-are-bots).

-#### Individuals

-The Teams webhooks API does upport [mentioning individuals](https://learn.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/cards/cards-format?tabs=adaptive-md%2Cdesktop%2Cconnector-html#user-mention-in-incoming-webhook-with-adaptive-cards).
-However, the approach is somewhat complex and has not yet been implemented by `msteams_webhooks`.

 ## Quick Start

 ### Install package